OpenNebula/docs/source/operation/network_management/vrouter.rst

 Managing Virtual Router VMs
 --------------------------------------------------------------------------------

 The Virtual Machines that are associated to a Virtual Router have a limited set of actions.
-For instance, these VMs cannot be powered-off, suspended, or have their NICs attached or detached.
+They can be terminated and new Virtual Machines can be added to an existing Virtual Router.

 All the Virtual Machines associated with a Virtual Router are terminated automatically when the Virtual Router is deleted.
 Each VM can however be terminated individually at any time.